ragini-kalvade/Impact-of-LLM-in-SE/README.md

 - Further readings from IEEE Transactions on Software Engineering and other publications.

 ## Insights
-This project illuminated the transformative potential of LLMs in software engineering, particularly their ability to automate repetitive tasks and enhance decision-making.
+This paper illuminated the transformative potential of LLMs in software engineering, particularly their ability to automate repetitive tasks and enhance decision-making.
 However, it also highlighted the ethical and skill-related challenges posed by their adoption.
 Future work will focus on balancing automation with skill development and addressing bias in LLM outputs.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.